 over a Katherine Teh article that suggested he sold some shares shortly before announcing a big profit slump at the 1991 AGM.
 The slump was announced a few weeks earlier at the profit result so Quinn got a big payout that helped pay for his controversial Templestowe renovations.
 Mike Rann

 : the then South Australian Opposition Leader sued Premier John Olsen for calling him a liar at an impromptu news conference in a public place in 1997, in response to Mr Rann's assertion before a federal parliamentary committee, and therefore under privilege, that Mr Olsen had been a source of material leaked to the Labor Party to damage former premier - and Mr Olsen's factional rival - Dean Brown.
-Moreover, he sued Channel Seven over Mark Riley's big piece about his alleged affair with Michelle Chantelois but then settled with an apology of sorts shortly before the 2010 election campaign started.
+Moreover, he sued Channel Seven over Mark Riley's big piece about his alleged affair with Michelle Chantelois but then settled with an apology of sorts shortly before the 2010 election campaign started, which he won.

 Bob Hawke's former Defence Minister sued the ABC in the early 1990s over an interview in which East Timor independence activist and subsequent President Jose Ramos-Horta called him a liar.
 It settled for not much shortly after Labor surprisingly won the 1993 election.
 Lloyd Rayney: